Sudan: Anglo-Egyptian Sudan (1899–1956)

 Italian fascist leader Benito Mussolini made it clear that he could not invade Abyssinia without first conquering Egypt and Sudan; they intended unification of Italian Libya with Italian East Africa.
 The British Imperial General Staff prepared for military defence of the region, which was thin on the ground.
 The British ambassador blocked Italian attempts to secure a Non-Aggression Treaty with Egypt-Sudan.
 But Mahmoud was a supporter of the Grand Mufti of Jerusalem; the region was caught between the Empire's efforts to save the Jews, and moderate Arab calls to halt migration.

 The Sudanese Government was directly involved militarily in the East African Campaign.
 Formed in 1925, the Sudan Defence Force played an active part in responding to incursions early in World War Two.
 Italian troops occupied Kassala and other border areas from Italian Somaliland during 1940.
 In 1942, the SDF also played a part in the invasion of the Italian colony by British and Commonwealth forces.
 The last British governor-general was Robert George Howe.

 The Egyptian revolution of 1952 finally heralded the beginning of the march towards Sudanese independence.
 Having abolished the monarchy in 1953, Egypt's new leaders, Mohammed Naguib, whose mother was Sudanese, and later Gamal Abdel Nasser, believed the only way to end British domination in Sudan was for Egypt to officially abandon its claims of sovereignty.
 In addition, Nasser knew it would be difficult for Egypt to govern an impoverished Sudan after its independence.
 The British on the other hand continued their political and financial support for the Mahdist successor, Abd al-Rahman al-Mahdi, who it was believed would resist Egyptian pressure for Sudanese independence.
 Abd al-Rahman was capable of this, but his regime was plagued by political ineptitude, which garnered a colossal loss of support in northern and central Sudan.
 Both Egypt and Britain sensed a great instability fomenting, and thus opted to allow both Sudanese regions, north and south to have a free vote on whether they wished independence or a British withdrawal.

+1947 Anglo-Egyptian Sudanese passport cover.